A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Concluding remarks

-we expect a smaller decay rate $\tilde \nu$ than $\nu$ in Theorems \ref{41} and \ref{42}.
-The explanation for this is the fact that there is a ``good'' part $\gamma$ of $\lambda_0$ that will compensate for the delay feedback and its indefinite component $\beta_0$.
+we expect a smaller decay rate $\tilde \nu$ than $\nu$ in Theorem \ref{t42}.
+The explanation for this is the fact that there is a ``good'' part $\gamma$ of $\lambda_0$ that will compensate for the delayed feedback and its indefinite component $\beta_0$.